SargeyWargey/Homoothya/Story/Drafts/Chapter_21.md

 I could see the cave entrance clearly from where I stood.
 Could see people stumbling out, confused, terrified.
 Could see them fall as bullets found them.

-Could see them try to retreat back into the cave.
+I could see them trying to retreat back into the cave.

 Into the trap.

 Captain Brown beside me said something coldly in English.
-I didn't understand the words but I understood the tone.
+I didn't understand the words, but I understood the tone.
 Keep firing.
 Don't stop.

 The gunfire continued.
 Relentless.
 The soldiers above the cave were firing straight down into the entrance.
 I could see the muzzle flashes.
 Could see people trying to run, trying to hide, trying to protect their children.